 '''

 madis2nc sample_madis_obs.nc \

-sample_madis_obs_met.nc -log madislog -v 3
+sample_madis_obs_met.nc -log madis.log -v 3

 '''

-In this example, the MADIS2NC tool will reformat the input sample_madis_obs.nc file into NetCDF format and write the output to a file named sample_madis_obs_met.nc.
-Warnings and error messages will be written to the madislog file, and the verbosity will be level three.
+In this example, the MADIS2NC tool will reformat the input sample madis obs.nc file into NetCDF format and write the output to a file named sample madis obs met.nc.
+Warnings and error messages will be written to the madis log file, and the verbosity level of logging is three.